 Grigsby’s discussion of Manet points to the initial blindspot of critics who neglected the figure of the Black maid in Olympia (1863).
 For her, the presence of the maid links the painting to French slavery and its abolition in 1848, rather than to Orientalist tropes.
 A second chapter on Manet explores his multiple portrayals of the execution of the emperor Maximilian following the abortive French attempt to install a client empire in Mexico.
 These do not, in fact, show Maximilian’s death, or that of the Creole general Miguel Miramón, both of whom seem untouched, even indifferent, to the firing squad: they portray the dramatic and violent death of the indigenous Mexican General Tomás Mejía.
 Manet whitened the men in the firing squad and made them look more French, and the painting was censored by Napoleon III so that, as Grigsby argues, this is a painting of white France shooting a brown Mexican.
 A final chapter, perhaps less obviously creole in its focus, looks at Degas’s stay with his (white) cousins in New Orleans, movingly discussing his portraits of his cousin Estelle, grieving, pregnant and going blind, before moving on to his later use of dark silhouettes.

-It feels ungrateful to quibble over details in a work that is at once so enjoyable to read and so thought-provoking, as well as being lavishly illustrated.
-It would however have benefitted from some more attentive copy-editing in places.
+This is a book that would have benefitted from some more attentive copyediting in places.
 For example, Chassériau’s passport description gives his height “translated” into American measurements (5 ft.
 8 in.), but the original metric measurement is also included and mis-transcribed, making him only 74 cm tall (122).
 There are errors in French transcriptions, such as “la caractère industrielle [sic]” for a caption that mentions “le caractère industriel” (220).
 Balzac’s racist denigration of Dumas is unfortunately translated as “It’s a nègre” (173), where he presumably wrote “C’est un…”, using the French impersonal form: the reference is still pejorative, but less dehumanizing.
 There are repeated uses of the expression “portrait chargé” instead of “portrait-charge” (a caricature) (e.g. 179–80).
+Nevertheless, it feels ungrateful to quibble over details in a work that is at once so enjoyable to read and so thought-provoking, as well as being lavishly illustrated with well selected and thoroughly analyzed images.